Saturday, 7 March 2026

 I folded this sunny origami pin back in the fall when the weather was still warm and the flowers were nodding sleepily in the fields.

 The softly cloudy hexagon background is folded from a quarter sheet of copy paper.
+The rest is made with origami paper.

 The double leaf is a clever design from Japanese artist Nanahoshi.
 I absolutely love her wreaths and floral swags.
 Check them out!